openvinotoolkit/openvino/tests/appverifier_tests/README.md

-# Thread_local Tests Suite
+# AppVerifier Tests Suite

-This test suite is used to detect whether AppVerifier will report a memory leak caused by thread_local.
+This test suite is used to detect whether AppVerifier will report a memory leak.

 ## Getting Started